-2 Cities will effectively exercise the powers that correspond to them in matters of education.
-Whatever the scope of these powers, the municipal authorities should propose a far-reaching, cross-cutting and innovative educational policy, which includes all forms of formal, non-formal and informal education and their constant interaction with different cu informal education and their constant interaction with different cultural manifestations, sources of information and approaches to the discovery of the reality of the city and each of its neighbourhoods.
+Cities will effectively exercise the powers that correspond to them in matters of education.
+Whatever the scope of these powers, the municipal authorities should propose a far-reaching, cross-cutting and innovative educational policy, which includes all forms of formal, non-formal and informal education and their constant interaction with different cultural manifestations, sources of information and approaches to the discovery of the reality of the city and each of its neighbourhoods.